The Collins Foundation Statement: Shifting Our Funding Cycle

 We are committed to working toward a more equitable Oregon through our grantmaking in urban and rural communities across the state.
 We understand that organizations, including The Collins Foundation, are at different stages in their pursuit of equity based on their history, leadership, and community and we are interested in supporting the learning and growth of our grantees throughout Oregon.

 Organizations must create an account and submit applications for the Responsive Grantmaking program through our online portal.
 We encourage prospective applicants who don't yet have an account to register early, as it can take a few days for registrations to be approved.

 We review grant applications from organizations that meet the following requirements:

 - Organizations with staff and leadership in Oregon and a proposed project or scope of work that directly benefits the residents of Oregon.

 - Organizations that are committed to equal opportunity for all persons regardless of race, color, national origin, religion, sex, sexual orientation and gender identity, age, disability, or any other legally protected status.

 - Organizations that either (a) have established their tax-exempt status under Section 501(c)(3) of the Internal Revenue Code and are not "private foundations" as defined under section 509(a) of the Code; or (b) have tax exemption as a governmental, Tribal, or other publicly-funded entity; or (c) have a qualified, tax-exempt fiscal sponsor.

-- Organizations that have current registration with the offices of the Oregon State Attorney General and the Secretary of State, as required by law.
+- Organizations that have current registration with both the offices of the Oregon Department of Justice and the Oregon Secretary of State, as required by law.